-MITIGATION & ADAPTATION
+MITIGATION AND ADAPTATION

-While the overarching goal of our Climate Action Plan (CAP) is to reduce our emissions and develop a blueprint for accomplishing our 2050 carbon neutrality goal, it would be short-sighted to ignore the impacts of climate change that we have already experienced, will continue to experience and how these disproportionally impact the community.
+While the overarching goal of our CAP is to mitigate our GHG emissions and develop a blueprint for accomplishing our 2050 carbon neutrality goal, it would be short-sighted to ignore the impacts of climate change that we have already experienced, will continue to experience and how these disproportionately impact the community.
 As recently as May 2020, Columbus experienced record-breaking rainfall that led to substantial flooding throughout the City and the Central Ohio region.
-These types of events are likely to become more intense and more frequent, testing the capacity of our stormwater infrastructure.
+These types of events are likely to become more intense and more frequent. testing the capacity of our stormwater infrastructure.
 This plan seeks to identify critical opportunities for the City to address both the cause and effect of climate change.

 Mitigation refers to efforts to reduce the root cause of the problem - greenhouse gas emissions.
-The Intergovernmental Panel on Climate Change (IPCC) defines mitigation as "human intervention to reduce the sources or enhance the sinks of greenhouse gases."
-These mitigation efforts include most of the actions described in this plan: reducing energy use and increasing energy efficiency, to switching to alternative fuels and clean energy supply, to promoting the use of low- or no-carbon vehicles, to name a few.
+The IPCC defines mitigation as "human intervention to reduce the sources or enhance the sinks of greenhouse gases."
+These mitigation efforts include most of the actions described in this plan: reducing energy use and increasing energy efficiency, switching to alternative fuels and clean energy supply, or promoting the use of low- or zero emission vehicles, to name a few.
 On the other hand, adaptation is the terminology used when discussing efforts to address the effects of climate change.
 The IPCC defines adaptation as "the process of adjustment to actual or expected climate and its effects."
 These effects include changes in rainfall patterns, leading to more extreme flooding or more intense drought impacts; rising temperatures; and more severe storm events.

-The reality is that we have to adapt; the climate is already changing, and we are past the point where mitigation can fully prevent the impacts of climate change.
-Mitigation efforts can stem the magnitude of the impacts, but adaptation efforts will need to go hand-in-hand with mitigation in order to truly prepare for a more sustainable and resilient Columbus.
+The reality is that we have to adapt.
+The climate is already changing, and we are past the point where mitigation can fully prevent the impacts of climate change.
+Mitigation efforts can stem the magnitude of the impacts, but adaptation efforts will need to go handin-hand with mitigation in order to truly prepare for a more sustainable and resilient Columbus.